Partnerships and Collaboration with External Organizations

 GPSNR

-The Group is proud of its sustainability progress but improvements at scale will be achieved through industrywide collaboration.
+The Group is proud of its sustainability progress but improvements at scale will be achieved through industry-wide collaboration.
 That is why the Group and other global tire companies launched the Global Platform for Sustainable Natural Rubber (GPSNR), to transform the industry for the better.
 As a member of the GPSNR Executive Committee, the Group actively drives discussions among rubber suppliers, automakers, NGOs, smallholder farmers and tire companies.
 GPSNR members are working together to help improve respect for human rights, prevent land-grabbing and deforestation, protect biodiversity and water resources, improve yields, and increase supply chain transparency and traceability.

 For information regarding the Group’s activities within GPSNR, please refer to Procurement.